2025 Syrian parliamentary election: Reactions and analysis

-Two thirds of the 210 seats were elected indirectly, while another third were directly appointed by President Ahmed al-Sharaa.
-Furthermore, minority regions such as Kurdish areas and the Druze province of Suwayda were excluded from the election.
+Two thirds of the 210 seats were elected indirectly, with another third being directly appointed by president Ahmed al-Sharaa.
+Furthermore, Kurdish-majority areas and the Druze province of Suwayda were excluded from the election, though the former would later host elections.
 Some opposition members feared a mere facade without real change.
-That was due to the limited power of parliament: the President is not accountable to it and it can repeal his decrees with a two-thirds majority, which can be prevented by the members appointed by him.
+That was due to the limited power of parliament; the president was accountable to it and the People's Assembly could only repeal the president's decrees with a two-thirds majority, which can be prevented by the appointed members.

-Higher Committee spokesperson Nawar Najmeh said that "the unsatisfactory results for Syrian women's representation, and the fact that Christian representation was limited to two seats, a weak representation relative to the number of Christians in Syria" was "among the most significant shortcomings" of the election.
+Higher Committee spokesperson Nawar Najma said that "the unsatisfactory results for Syrian women's representation, and the fact that Christian representation was limited to two seats, a weak representation relative to the number of Christians in Syria" was "among the most significant shortcomings" of the election.

 Individual

 Syrian human rights lawyer Anwar al-Bunni, director of the Syrian Centre for Legal Studies and Research, has described the process as a pragmatic step given Syria's current conditions.
 He acknowledged the lack of infrastructure and civil documentation, and emphasised the importance of including civil society and local leadership in transitional governance structures.
 Al-Bunni noted that this Assembly's decisions could be subject to future review, amendment, or repeal once popular elections are feasible.

 Birgit Schäbler, historian and professor at the University of Erfurt and director of the Orient-Institut Beirut until 2022, said in early August 2025 that she did not expect the Druze to boycott the election, nor other minority groups, "provided the government respects their regional and local interests".

 However, journalist Jasim Al-Azzawi wrote for Al Jazeera English that the elections required "genuine security and reconciliation", to avoid deepening existing sectarian divides.